Walking

 They inspire you to get moving and active and you will see parts of Haringey in peaceful and enjoyable surroundings.

-Wellbeing Walks are free and are led by trained walk leader volunteers, offering group walks across Haringey’s parks and green spaces.
+Wellbeing walks are free to attend and are led by trained walk leader volunteers, offering group walks across Haringey’s parks and green spaces.

-Walks are subject to change.
-Walks do not take place on Bank Holidays.
+These walks are subject to change and they do not take place on bank holidays.

 Back to top